udarakr/proc-monitor/README.md

 - run ./regcron.sh to create process log directory and install the cronjob.

+- Once we are done with the logging(enough process log files), [use](analyze.md) script to continue the analysis.

-- Once we are done with the analysis(enough process log files) create unregcron.sh with the following and provide execute permission with chmod +x unregcron.sh
+- Once we are done with the analysis, create unregcron.sh with the following and provide execute permission with chmod +x unregcron.sh

 - Take a backup of the proc_log directory.